Moore Marriott

 George Thomas Moore Marriott (14 September 1885 – 11 December 1949) was an English character actor best remembered for the series of films he made with Will Hay.
-His first appearance with Hay was in the film Dandy Dick (1935), but he was a significant supporting performer in Hay's films from 1936 to 1940, and while he starred with Hay during this period he played a character called "Harbottle" that was based on a character Marriott usually played.
-His character Harbottle was originally created by Hay when he used the character in his "The fourth form at St. Michael's" sketches in the 1920s.
+His first appearance with Hay was in the film Dandy Dick (1935), becoming a significant supporting performer in Hay's films from 1936 to 1940, during which time he played an elderly character called "Jeremiah Harbottle".
+Marriot had first played the Harbottle character in the 1920s, when the character was created by Hay for his "The Fourth Form at St. Michael's" stage and radio sketches (which were subsequently released on Columbia Records).

 Career

 Marriott was born at Alpha Place, Yiewsley, Middlesex, on 14 September 1885, the son of George Matthew Marriott (1859–1940), who was then a commercial traveller, and his wife, Edith Rousby, née Coleman (1864–1946).
 His parents were actors, and his father became a theatrical manager.
 Moore Marriott made his stage debut at the age of five.
 He had originally intended to train as an architect, but instead he became an actor in films.
 Rather like Wilfrid Brambell and Clive Dunn later, he became typecast as playing old men when he was still relatively young.
 He had a special set of artificial teeth which he would put in to play his 'old man' characters.
 He had no teeth in real life and took four different sets of false teeth with him to achieve variety in his characters.

 Although he made 131 film appearances from 1912, today he is best known as old "Harbottle" in a number of comedy films he made with Will Hay and Graham Moffatt, including Oh, Mr Porter!
-(1937) and Ask a Policeman (1939), as well as Jerry the Mole in Convict 99 (1938), again with Hay and Moffatt.
-During the filming of Hay's film Dandy Dick (1935), Marriott played an uncredited stableboy.
-During the filming of Dandy Dick, Marriott said to Hay he thought he should be a straight man to him in his old-man character.
-His first role as a straight man using this character was in Hay's film Windbag the Sailor (1936) along with Graham Moffatt.
+(1937), Ask a Policeman (1939), and as Jerry the Mole in Convict 99 (1938).
+It was during the filming of Hay's film Dandy Dick (1935) - where Marriott played an uncredited stableboy - that he first suggested that Hay should be a straight man to his old-man Harbottle character, a dynamic which was introduced the following year in Hay's 1936 film Windbag the Sailor along with Graham Moffatt.

-Following the dissolution of the Will Hay/Graham Moffatt/Moore Marriott partnership, he continued to play his Harbottle-type character in films with the comedian Arthur Askey and the Crazy Gang, e.g. I Thank You (1941) and Back-Room Boy (1942).
+Following the dissolution of the partnership with Will Hay, he continued to play his Harbottle-type character alongside Graham Moffatt in two films with the comedian Arthur Askey - namely I Thank You (1941) and Back-Room Boy (1942) - with a solo appearance as Jerry alongside the Crazy Gang in the 1941 movie Gasbags.
 His other film appearances included Millions Like Us (1943) and Green for Danger (1946).